 Routes to SIJS

 SIJS is a two part process.
-The first part requires a court order from family court that an attorney must obtain.
+The first part requires a final court order from family court that an attorney must obtain.
+It cannot be a temporary order.
 The second part involves immigration proceedings.
 There are two ways to access family court for SIJS.
 Many cases involve youth in the custody of the Department of Social Services (DSS), due to allegations of abuse, neglect or abandonment at the hands of at least one parent or guardian.
 Youth, who are not in state custody or under the jurisdiction of family court, can have an attorney file for them.
 Usually an attorney will seek full custody for the fit parent/guardian and ask for a SIJS order while in court.
 Youth in family court for juvenile delinquency proceedings can sometimes qualify for SIJS.
 However, criminal adjudications can impact a youth’s eligibility for SIJS.

 Who is eligible for SIJS?